-What is this medicine?FOSAPREPITANT (fos ap RE pi tant) is used to prevent nausea and vomiting caused by cancer treatment (chemotherapy).
+What is this medicine?FOSAPREPITANT (fos ap RE pi tant) is used together with other medicines to prevent nausea and vomiting caused by cancer treatment (chemotherapy).

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: